mat2ja/cryptozombies/Begginer/docs.md

 - **storage** - where all the contract state variables reside (on the blockchain).
 Every contract has its own storage and it is persistent between function calls and quite expensive to use
 - **memory** - used to hold temporary values.
 It erased between (external) function calls and is cheaper to use
 - **stack** - used to hold small local variables
+- **calldata** - similar to memory, but it's only available to external functions.